 The Renewing of the Mind

 The manner in which most Christians think and act is of concern to many in the body of Christ.
 At some point in our Christian journey we end up asking the question: Why is it I think and act in the manner that I do?
-After studying what the Apostle Paul and other New Testament writers have said in the Scriptures about this subject I am convinced that the real problem is in the mind of the believer and the exercise of the free will that all of us possess.
+After studying what the Apostle Paul and other New Testament writers have said in the Scriptures about this subject I am convinced that the real problem is in the mind of the believer.
 The purpose of this Learning Activity will be to examine the part that the mind plays in our thoughts and actions.

 For the most part, Christians have been seriously affected in their thinking through the numerous daily contacts they have had with other humans and the opinions of these people, including the effects of the media and previous religious training (which may have been quite unbiblical).
 What is it that the Bible has to say about this subject?

 2. What does the verse above say is necessary in order to be transformed into what is the “good, and acceptable, and perfect, will of God?”